andrewjh271/battleship/README.md

 - **Stealth Mode**: Sunk ships are *not* revealed on the board.

 Note: The AI is never explicitly given the location of ships.
-However, it is immediately notified when a ship has been sunk (along with the name of the ship), allowing it to infer that the most recent hit was responsible for sinking that specific hit.
+However, it is immediately notified when a ship has been sunk (along with the name of the ship), allowing it to infer that the most recent hit was responsible for sinking that specific ship.
 The AI uses additional heuristics, outlined below, to manage ambiguous scenarios.

 ---